Mummers' play

-Mumming spread from the British Isles to a number of former British colonies.
-It is sometimes performed in the street but more usually during visits to houses and pubs.
-It is generally performed seasonally or annually, often at Christmas, Easter or on Plough Monday, more rarely on Halloween or All Souls' Day, and often with a collection of money, in which the practice may be compared with other customs such as those of Halloween, Bonfire Night, wassailing, pace egging and first-footing at new year.
+Plays may be performed in the street or during visits to houses and pubs.
+They are generally performed seasonally, often at Christmas, Easter or on Plough Monday, more rarely on Halloween or All Souls' Day, and often with a collection of money.
+The practice may be compared with other customs such as those of Halloween, Bonfire Night, wassailing, pace egging and first-footing at new year.

 Although the term mummer has been in use since the Middle Ages, no scripts or details survive from that era and the term may have been used loosely to describe performers of several different kinds.
 The earliest evidence of mummers' plays as they are known today is from the mid- to late 18th century.
 Mummers' plays should not be confused with the earlier mystery plays.

+Mumming spread from the British Isles to a number of former British colonies.
+Ireland has its own unique history of mummers' play, and adopted the term for the tradition from the English language.